theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adjust-column-name-style.md

 Create a stored procedure that contains above mentioned T-SQL code for renaming column names style and call this stored procedure in the finalization step.
 This approach allows you to easily change the renaming logic within the DB or SQL server instance - you would only have to adapt the stored procedure instead of e.g., hundreds of finalization steps.

-Proceed as follows to circumvent to change SAP standard separator from '~' to '_':
+Proceed as follows to adjust SAP standard separator from '~' to '_':
-1. Create a T-SQL Stored Procedure by using SQL Server Management Studio.
-Detailed information can be foung in the official [Microsoft Documentation](https://docs.microsoft.com/en-us/sql/relational-databases/stored-procedures/create-a-stored-procedure?view=sql-server-ver15) .
+1. Create T-SQL Stored Procedure by using SQL Server Management Studio.
+Detailed information can be found in the official [Microsoft Documentation](https://docs.microsoft.com/en-us/sql/relational-databases/stored-procedures/create-a-stored-procedure?view=sql-server-ver15) .
-2. Assign a name for the stored procedure e.g., ColumnNameStyle.
+2. Assign a name for the Stored Procedure e.g., ColumnNameStyle.
-3. Insert the SQL Code below and **[Execute]** this stored procedure for saving purpose.
+3. Insert the SQL-Code below and **[Execute]** the statement to save the process.
 ![custom Stored Procedure](/img/contents/xu/ssms_object_explorer_custom_stored_procedure.png){:class="img-responsive"}
-4. Adjust the Column Name Style e.g. 'PrefixedCode' (1).
+4. Select the Column Name Style e.g. 'PrefixedCode' (1).
 ![column_name_style](/img/contents/xu/destination_settings.png){:class="img-responsive"}
-5. Insert following SQL Code `EXEC ColumnNameStyle '#{ Extraction.TableName }#'` into the 'Finalization'(3) step using 'Custom SQL'(2).
+5. Insert following SQL Code `EXEC ColumnNameStyle '#{ Extraction.TableName }#'` into the 'Finalization'(2) step using **[Edit SQL]**.
 ![execute stored procedure](/img/contents/xu/exec_sp_column_name_style.png){:class="img-responsive"}
+6. Confirm changes with **[OK]**.
-6. Execute the selected extraction and check the Column Name Style changes in SSMS.
+6. Execute the selected extraction and check the Column Name Style changes and results in SSMS.

 ```sql
 CREATE PROCEDURE ColumnNameStyle